Australia

 By William Buck

-For many years the Australian Taxation Office (ATO) has been concerned that an insufficient portion of the profits of professional firms have been taxed in the hands of the firm’s partners.
-Instead, those profits have been distributed to related entities of the partner who are on lower tax rates, thus reducing the overall tax burden for the partner’s family group.
+For many years, the Australian Taxation Office (ATO) has been concerned that an insufficient portion of professional firms’ profits had been taxed in the hands of the firm’s partners.
+Instead, those profits have been distributed to related individuals and/or entities of the partner who are on lower tax rates, thus reducing the overall tax burden for the partner’s family group.

-The ATO has tackled this concern by issuing guidance setting out which features of profit allocations it would regard as creating tax risk, and which will lead to an increased likelihood of ATO review or audit of those partners and their businesses (Practical Compliance Guidance 2021/4 – Allocation of professional firm profits – ATO compliance approach – ‘PCG’).
+The ATO’s most recent guidance on which features of profit allocations it would regard as creating tax risk and which will lead to an increased likelihood of ATO review or audit of those partners and their businesses, can be found in Practical Compliance Guidance 2021/4 (PCG).
+This guidance goes through the allocation of professional firm profits and the– ATO’s compliance approach.

 Who does the PCG apply to?

-The PCG will apply to ‘individual professional practitioners’ (IPPs) in a wide range of professional firms including (but not limited to) engineers, architects, medical practitioners, consultants, accountants and lawyers.
+The PCG applies to ‘individual professional practitioners’ (IPPs) in a wide range of professional firms including, but not limited to, engineers, architects, medical practitioners, consultants, accountants and lawyers.

-The ATO’s core concern is that IPPs are working in professional firms but not showing taxable income commensurate with the value of the services that they provide.
+The ATO’s core concern is that IPPs work in professional firms but do not show taxable income commensurate with the value of the services that they provide individually.
 Instead, profit distributions are being made to an associated entity and a tax benefit is being obtained.

-It’s clear from the PCG that the ATO has encountered IPPs and professional firms that are pursuing aggressive tax planning strategies.
+It’s clear from the Practical Compliance Guidance that the ATO has encountered IPPs and professional firms that are pursuing aggressive tax planning strategies.
 These professional firms can expect ATO review or audit activity in the near future.

 However, the PCG can apply to all IPPs in professional firms, the majority of whom are likely complying with their tax obligations.
-As such, even these IPPs (and the firms that they work in) will have a tax risk management issue.
+As such, even compliant IPPs and the firms that they work in will have a tax risk management issue to contend with.
 They will need to reconsider their tax arrangements to ensure they fall within the ATO guidelines, or otherwise face the likelihood of an ATO review or audit.

 How do the guidelines work?

-The ATO proposes to apply some initial gateway factors and then a risk calculation to assess the appropriateness of the profit allocation arrangements of IPPs.
-If the gateway factors are not satisfied, the arrangement may automatically be considered high risk of an ATO review or audit.
+The ATO applies some initial ‘gateway factors’ followed by a risk calculation to assess the appropriateness of the profit allocation arrangements of IPPs.
+If these factors are not satisfied, the arrangement may automatically be considered ‘high risk’ and an ATO review or audit is much more likely.

 The three risk profiles that could then arise are as follows: